mjay4/Covid-Everything/README.md

 # Covid-Everything : One stop to all covid related information.

-It was a Hackathon Project organised by HackJaipur Team.
+To access the website in action : https://mjay4.github.io/Covid-Everything/ It was a Hackathon Project organised by HackJaipur Team.
 It's solely for Educational Purpose.
 It shows all latest updates related to COVID-19

 This project is Made by Team System Zombies for HackJaipur Hackathon :